 Twilio recently optimized its platform to accommodate programmatic SMS messaging at scale.
-This upgrade allows for the creation of a messaging service, which enables you to dedicate multiple local Twilio numbers to a single channel, and improve SMS delivery with phone number intelligence via the new Copilot features available in your Account Portal.
+This upgrade allows for the creation of a messaging service, which enables you to dedicate multiple local Twilio numbers to a single channel, and improve SMS delivery with phone number intelligence via the Programmable SMS features available in your Account Portal.

-Twilio Copilot's phone number intelligence allows you to rely on Twilio backend logic to select the best phone number for every message.
+Twilio Sender intelligence allows you to rely on Twilio backend logic to select the best phone number for every message.
 Whether it's using multiple numbers to send high volume messages or the same local recognizable number for each person to increase response rate, the aim is to remove the burden of carrier routing and regulations through four dynamic features: